 All cleaning staff’s safer recruitment records are included in the school’s SCR.

-All After School Club ersonnel have to provide the school with their valid enhanced DBS details.
+All After School Club personnel have to provide the school with their valid enhanced DBS details.
 It is the responsibility of the Extended School providers to carry out the necessary checks.

 All Extended School personnel’s safer recruitment records are included in the school’s SCR.